Fury from the Deep: Plot

-Victoria, mentally and emotionally exhausted, and frustrated that everywhere they go together is always dangerous and she's always afraid, decides to leave the TARDIS crew.
-The Harrises welcome her to their home and though the Doctor accepts this, Jamie is heartbroken.
-The Doctor and Jamie stay another day to check that she is sure about her decision, and then depart in the TARDIS after Victoria and Jamie say farewell to each other, leaving Victoria watching them from the beach.
+Victoria, mentally and emotionally exhausted, and frustrated that everywhere they go together is always dangerous and she's always afraid, decides to stop travelling with the Doctor and Jamie.
+The Harrises welcome her into their home.
+The Doctor and Jamie stay another day to check that she is sure about her decision, and after saying their goodbyes to Victoria, depart in the TARDIS.